What hiring managers actually look for

 Include any paid work, internships, volunteer roles, or academic projects.
 Focus on accomplishments and results rather than listing duties.

-Strong: "Managed front desk operations for a 200 person office, handling 40+ daily calls and coordinating visitor check-ins, earning a 95% satisfaction rating on quarterly feedback surveys."
+Strong: "Managed front desk operations for a 200 person office, handling 40+ daily calls and logging visitor check-ins through data entry, earning a 95% satisfaction rating on quarterly feedback surveys."

 6. Additional sections